rsm-gh/build-deb/README.md

        This   program   allows  to  create Debian packages for binaries or in‐ terpreted languages (Python, Bash, Perl.. etc..).
 You must keep in mind that  it  is only to  create  "basic"  Debian  packages, because Debian Maintainers use  more  complicated  tools  like "dpkg-buildpackage", but you will still be able to use all the features of a Debian package, like pre or post installation scripts...

-       Nevertheless, this package will allow you to  automatically  sign  your packages, and do more complicated stuff with the magic of only one com‐ mand.
+       Also, this package will allow you to  automatically  sign your packages, and do more complicated stuff with the magic of only one command.

 USAGE
        build-deb <first command> [Arguments..]